Golden Gate Sleep Centers

 It’s easy to brush off fatigue, saying it’s due to stress, a newborn baby, or a recent cold.
 But fatigue that doesn’t go away is a vital sign that you may have a sleep disorder, whether you’re aware of the problem or not.
-Dr. Puja Thakkar at Golden Gate Sleep Centers has extensive experience diagnosing the exact cause of your fatigue, then developing a treatment plan to restore your sleep and your energy.
+Puja Thakkar, DO at Golden Gate Sleep Centers has extensive experience diagnosing the exact cause of your fatigue, then developing a treatment plan to restore your sleep and your energy.
 To schedule an appointment, call one of the offices in Danville or Fremont, California or book an appointment online.

 Everyone has days when they’re tired, maybe because they were up with a sick child or their brain wouldn’t shut down due to stress.
 This is a type of temporary fatigue that goes away when the problem is solved, and you finally get a good night of sleep.